-Women's Day 2022: Wishes, Messages, Quotes, WhatsApp Status, Images to share
+Women's Day 2022: Wishes, messages, quotes, WhatsApp status, images to share

 - Feminism isn't about making women strong.
 Women are already strong.
 It's about changing the way the world perceives that strength

-- If you can dance and be free and be embarrassed, you can rule the world
+- If you can dance and be free and be embarrassed, you can rule the world.

 - I believe in being strong when everything seems to be going wrong.
 I believe that happy girls are the prettiest girls.
-I believe that tomorrow is another day, and I believe in miracles
+I believe that tomorrow is another day, and I believe in miracles.

 - Ignore the glass ceiling and do your work.
 If you're focusing on the glass ceiling, focusing on what you don't have, focusing on the limitations, then you will be limited

 - Women must try to do things as men have tried.
-When they fail, their failure must be but a challenge to others
+When they fail, their failure must be but a challenge to others.

 Women's Day 2022 Images